Asthma Travel Insurance | Medical travel Insurance guide

 If you love travelling, don't let asthma keep you at home.

-It's important you have travel insurance to cover your asthma in case you need treatment for an asthma attack or complications from asthma while you're abroad.
-You may even need to cancel your trip because of an asthma flare up and will want to make sure you are covered for this cancellation.
+It's important you have travel insurance to cover your asthma in case you need treatment for an asthma attack or other complications from asthma while you're abroad.
+You may even need to cancel your trip because of an asthma flare up and you will want to make sure you are covered for this cancellation.

 Planning: Is very important.
 Discuss your travel plans with your doctor before you go, leaving plenty of time for any extra preparations.
 Are you visiting family members with a pet that could make your asthma worse?
 If so, think about contingency plans like staying in a hotel or making sure that the pet stays out of your bedroom.
 If you are staying in a hotel, make sure you get a non-smoking room and try to find a hotel with air conditioning.
 You'll breathe best in a clean, cool room.

 Destination: Think about your destination – factors like destination or humidity could make your asthma worse.
 If you're seeking sun, remember that warm climates also tend to be humid - which makes them ideal for pollen and mould, which can be difficult if you have allergic asthma.
 If your asthma is triggered by cold, you may find a drop in air temperature a problem.
-Air pollution particularly in Far Eastern cities may also add to breathing difficulties.
+Air pollution particularly in far Eastern cities may also add to breathing difficulties.

 Asthma Travel Insurance: Book your asthma travel insurance well in advance.
 Asthma causes the airways of the lungs (the bronchi) to become inflamed and swollen.
 If you have asthma, the bronchi are more sensitive than normal and certain substances or triggers that you might encounter on your travels can irritate them.
 That is why you will need specialist medical travel insurance to cover for your holiday.